Hi. My name is Cindy.

 I live in a small, rural town in the Lowcountry of South Carolina.
 I am near a fresh water lake, Lake Marion, and also not far from the beach and my beloved Charleston.

-Brian and I got here several years ago, after our corporate meltdowns, to live simpler, less complicated, less chaotic lives.
+Brian and I got here about 20 years ago, after our corporate meltdowns, to live simpler, less complicated, less chaotic lives.

-I worked at a number of jobs over the years and consider myself a jack-of-many-trades, but master of none.
+I worked at a number of jobs over the years and consider myself a jack-of-many-trades.
 My work careers include (but are not limited to):

 My list of likes is long, which must be a good thing.
 These are listed alphabetically (as I am a neat freak.):